mojasp/CompleteMetronome/README.md

-# Simple Metronome
+# Complete Metronome

-Browser-based metronome with adjustable tempo, time signatures, and subdivisions.
+Browser-based and feature-complete metronome.
+It is feature-complete in the sense that it has all the features that i want and imagine to be useful, nothing more.
 The intended audience is mobile, very low care is given to provide an ergonomic desktop experience although it works - but the ui might not be nice.